top of page

 His short writing, essays, criticism and articles have appeared in several print publications, inlcuding The Cambridge Literary Review, the Guardian, the Times and the Scotsman.
 As a speaker he has presented on platforms in London, Edinburgh, New York, Boston, Toronto, Vancouver, Brisbane, Perth, Sydney, Canberra, Auckland, Cape Town, Johannesburg and Harare.

-He has twice been a Hawthornden Fellow and is a Robert G. James Fellow at the Harvard Radcliffe Institute for Advanced Study at Harvard University.
+He is a Fellow of the Hawthornden Foundation and is a former Robert G. James Fellow at the Harvard Radcliffe Institute for Advanced Study at Harvard University.
 He has a PhD from the University of the Witwatersrand.

 bottom of page